Who is responsible for the Adventure Park area?

 Decisions by the Board are by majority of those present at the meeting, subject to achieving a meeting quorum.

-In order to improve Board governance and transparency to the membership, the Board includes two Harmony resident members.
+In order to improve Board governance and transparency to the membership, the Board includes two Harmony resident members at this time.
+As the community grows closer to completition, more resident board members will be added.

 Those interested in being a member of the Board are asked to submit their resume to admin@harmonyowners.com for consideration for future openings.